awsdocs/aws-cloudformation-user-guide/doc_source/cfn-hup.md

 When the operation is run, it is run in a copy of the current environment \(that cfn\-hup is in\), with CFN\_OLD\_METADATA set to the previous value of path, and CFN\_NEW\_METADATA set to the current value\.

-The hooks configuration file is loaded at cfn\-hup daemon startup only, so new hooks will require the daemon to be restarted\.
+The hooks configuration file is loaded at cfn\-hup daemon start up only, so new hooks will require the daemon to be restarted\.
 A cache of previous metadata values is stored at /var/lib/cfn\-hup/data/metadata\_db— you can delete this cache to force cfn\-hup to run all post\.add actions again\.

 | Name | Description | Required |